6 Ways to Build Traditions with Your Growing Family

 }

-Last month, we shared 4 tips for holiday decision-making with new baby.
-Believe us, we know this is a process!
-This month, we’d like to expand on these practices and offer some ideas for building family traditions with your growing family.
+Last month, we republished 4 tips for holiday decision-making with a new baby, and this month, we’d like to expand on these practices and offer ideas for creating and/or maintaining meaningful, holiday traditions.

-Ways to Build Traditions
+6 Ways to Build Traditions

 2. Consider what you want/need/prefer as individuals AND as a family.
-Spend time (truly, take your time) considering your wants, needs, and preferences around traditions.
+Spend time considering your wants, needs, and preferences around traditions.
 You might like to write or draw it out.
 We also suggest doing this as individuals and then together, if you are partnered.
 Then, make decisions as a family about what needs to be prioritized.
 (Note: this is likely a multi-step conversation happening over the course of days or weeks.)

-4. Incorporate rituals that are alr\eady working.
+4. Incorporate rituals that are already working.
 If there are routines or rituals that your family is already enjoying, you may consider incorporating those into holiday traditions.
 For example, if bedtime stories are working, stick with these during the holidays and maybe add in holiday-focused books.

 5. Deemphasize material things.
 Babies do not need or want tons of stuff.
 Most kids do not need or want tons of stuff.
 We encourage families to focus more on time together and less on material things.
 The internet will try to sell you all the things, so we invite you to slow down and check in with what really works for your family.
 This may be easier if you’ve engaged with tip #2 and have clear wishes surrounding material items.
 (If you are looking for intentional gift ideas, check out out gift guide here.)